heronshoes/wisconsin-benchmark/README.md

 # Wisconsin Benchmark

 [Wisconsin Benchmark](http://jimgray.azurewebsites.net/benchmarkhandbook/chapter4.pdf) is a benchmark for relational database systems and machines developed at University of Wisconsin.
-It was used to asses early relational data system performance, but it will be useful for the capability of DataFrame and its scalability because it is well designed synthetic dataset.
+It was used to asses early relational data system performance, but I think it will be useful to measure the capability of DataFrame and its scalability because it is well designed synthetic dataset.

+The Scalable Wisconsin Benchmark Dataset has the following structure: Attribute and Tuple are words used in database systems, corresponding to column name and row (or record) in the data frame, respectively.

 ### Table: Attribute Specification of "Scalable" Wisconsin Benchmark